Playing For Real – Discovering 17 Historical People As Portrayed by John Wayne

 Based upon the book “The First Rebel”, which was also the title of the film as released outside America, Wayne’s character is itself based upon James Smith, or Jim Smith as he is referred to in the film.

-The main thrust of the story, set in 1765, ten years before the American War of Independence, revolves around the antagonism between Smith’s colonialist followers and the British army as to the manner in which the British traded goods such as alcohol and gunpowder with the local Native Americans.
+The main thrust of the story, set in 1765, ten years before the American War of Independence, revolves around the antagonism between Smith’s colonialist followers and the British army as to how the British traded goods such as alcohol and gunpowder with the local Native Americans.

 The real Smith headed up a group known as the Black Boys on account of blacking up their faces in order to avoid detection when intercepting and destroying goods bound for delivery to the Indian tribes in the region.